top of page

 IMG_3625.HEIC

-Lauren works as a Poetry and Prose Editor, a member of the Design Team, and on the website and social media accounts of the Horizon publication.
-At Iowa, Lauren is a second year studying English and Creative Writing on the Publishing track with a minor in Translation.
+Lauren works as our Assistant Editor-in-Chief at Horizon, a member of the design team, and our website designer.
+At Iowa, Lauren is a third year studying English and Creative Writing on the Publishing track with a minor in Translation.
 Once she finishes her degree, Lauren plans to work in a publishing house as a literary agent or novel editor!
 She is currently reading The Passion According to G.H. by Clarice Lispector, and loving every minute of it.

 • Instagram